Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: Causality maps of traversing flows as measure-preserving transformations

 \item We call $\Theta$ \textsf{integrally dual} to the pair $(v, \mathcal H)$, if $\Theta$ integrally dual to $v$ and $\Theta|_{\mathcal H} > 0$ with respect to the orientation of $\mathcal H$, induced by $v$ and the orientation of $X$.\footnote{It follows from $\Theta|_{\mathcal H} > 0$ that the kernel $\ker(\Theta)$ is a $1$-dimensional distribution.} $\diamondsuit$ \end{enumerate} \end{definition}

-With Definition \ref{dual} in place, we may rephrase Lemma \ref{lem2.1} as follows:
+With Definition \ref{def.dual} in place, we may rephrase Lemma \ref{lem2.1} as follows:

-\begin{theorem} For a traversing vector field $v$ on a compact smooth $(n+1)$-manifold $X$, any integrally dual to $v$ $n$-form $\Theta$ is $v$-invariant.
-Moreover, $\Theta$ defines a measure $\mu_\Theta$ on $\d X$ such that the causality map $C_v$ is the measure preserving transformation. $\diamondsuit$ \end{theorem}
+\begin{proposition} For a traversing vector field $v$ on a compact smooth $(n+1)$-manifold $X$, any integrally dual to $v$ $n$-form $\Theta$ is $v$-invariant.
+Moreover, $\Theta$ defines a measure $\mu_\Theta$ on $\d X$ such that the causality map $C_v$ is this measure preserving transformation. $\diamondsuit$ \end{proposition}

+The rest of this section contains few elementary lemmas to be used in what follows.